MahadevanSrinivasan/mahadevansrinivasan.github.io/_posts/2016-06-08-kth-largest-element.markdown

 You can try solving this problem in [Leetcode](https://leetcode.com/problems/kth-largest-element-in-an-array/).
 Here's my quick implementation.
 Notice how we need to only look at the k/2 elements while forming the heap the first time.
 I leave it as an exercise to understand that part. formHeap function makes the given vector a heap in-place. heapify function takes in a vector and the index of the heap's root and restores the heap property.

+For the complete solution with small test driver function, have a look at my [Github repository](https://github.com/MahadevanSrinivasan/cprograms/blob/master/topkusingheap.cpp)

 {% highlight c %}